Hornpipe, D Major, Irish Traditional

 For those who want to dig deeper, here are some other resources.

-- Video: Peacock’s Feather (Hornpipe) · Frankie Gavin And Alec Finn The pitch of this recording puts the tonic at D#/Eb, which makes it a bit awkward to work with.
+- Video – Frankie Gavin and Alec Finn: Peacock’s Feather (Hornpipe) – from the album Frankie Gavin and Alec Finn (Masters of Irish Music).
+The pitch of this recording puts the tonic at D#/Eb, which makes it a bit awkward to work with.
 The recording includes The Peacock’s Feather #1 and #2.

-- Dots: The Peacock’s Feather (Hornpipe) in D Major, provided by McDermott’s Handy
+- Webpage – The Peacock’s Feather (Hornpipe) in D Major – sheet music provided by McDermott’s Handy

-- Dots: The Traditional Tune Archive, Peacock’s Feather (2) D Major
+- Webpage – The Traditional Tune Archive, Peacock’s Feather (2) D Major – sheet music

-- Dots: Henrik Norbeck’s ABC Tunes, The Peacock’s Feather, D Major
+- Webpage – Henrik Norbeck’s ABC Tunes, The Peacock’s Feather, D Major – sheet music and ABC